 After all this time, I am relieved to have an answer.

-If anything, having the Fibromyalgia diagnosis has made me more determined to try and live a normal life.
+If anything, having a Fibromyalgia diagnosis has made me more determined to try and live a normal life.
 I’m eager to meet other chronic illness warriors to support, and I find myself wanting to do walks and hikes to raise awareness for Fibromyalgia.
-Over the past few years I’ve been looking for my purpose in life…
+Over the past few years, I’ve been looking for my purpose in life…

 Maybe this is it?